ryanrestine/HackTheBox_WriteUps/windows_machines/jeeves_notes.md

 Nmap done: 1 IP address (1 host up) scanned in 47.66 seconds
 ```

-Lets also go ahead and kick off some directory scanning against the two ope http ports 80 and 50000, while we continue to poke around:
+Lets also go ahead and kick off some directory scanning against the two open http ports 80 and 50000, while we continue to poke around:

 ![gubuster.png](../assets/jeeves_assets/gubuster.png)